michael-lourenco/gamification/Readme.md

 - **Fitness Platforms:** Tracking personal records and real-time competition.

 ### MVP
 The **Leaderboard Service** is the first module of the platform, offering a robust and flexible ranking system.
-This MVP allows early adopters, such as **Conti Go**, to validate the platform's potential and explore its initial features.
+This MVP allows early adopters, such as **Conti Go**, to validate the API potential and explore its initial features.

 ## How to Contribute
 - Report issues or suggest improvements in the *issues* tab.